Indexing Engine

 If you need citation-formatted results compatible with parallel.search, use the local_search interface.
 It embeds the query locally, queries Qdrant, and returns a SearchResult (with value and citations) instead of raw ScoredPoint objects:

-Local search accepts the same args as passed to Qdrant directly: collection_name/index_name, limit/top_k/index_top_k, score_threshold, query_filter (dict or Qdrant Filter), and any extra Qdrant search kwargs.
-Citation fields are derived from Qdrant payloads: the excerpt uses payload["text"] (or content), the URL is resolved from payload["source"]/url/file_path/path and is always returned as an absolute file:// URI (relative inputs resolve against the current working directory), and the title is the stem of that path (PDF pages append #p{page} when provided).
+Citation fields are derived from Qdrant payloads: the excerpt uses payload["text"] (or content), the URL is resolved from payload["source"]/url/file_path/path and is always returned as an absolute file:// URI (relative inputs resolve against the current working directory), and the title is the stem of that path (PDF titles append #p{page} when a page field is present in the payload).
 Each matching chunk yields its own citation; multiple citations can point to the same file.

 If you want a stable source header for each chunk, store a source_id or chunk_id in the payload (otherwise the Qdrant point id is used).